Talcum Baby Powder Settlements

 What Is the Average Settlement for a Talcum Powder Lawsuit?

 The average settlement for a talcum powder lawsuit isn’t easy to calculate for many reasons.
 Settlement amounts often remain unpublished.
 There are class actions that involve large numbers of people.
-And finally, many cases have yet to be settled.
+Many cases are still open and have yet to be settled.

 Settlement amounts tend to be lower than jury verdicts, which can soar to tens of millions of dollars.
 Many settlements are around $100,000.